Ivan-Lopez/Mano-Robotica/README.md

 # Robotic Hand [EN]

-This is the project of Bachelor presented in the 2018-2019 schoolyear in the highschool Palas Atenea.
+This is the project presented in the 2018-2019 schoolyear at Palas Atenea High School.
-The design was started in the 0.15 version of FreeCAD and then continued in th 0.16 version.
+The design was started in the 0.15 version of FreeCAD and then continued in the 0.16 version.

 In the "FreeCAD-master file" directory, you can find the global design ("mano+pulgar.FCStd"), which includes all the fail attempts and tests hidden (and a poor organization due to it was my first project of its size).